Sukh767/Sukh767/README.md

 ## 🚀 About Me

-I'm a passionate full-stack developer with expertise in Java, JavaScript, and modern web technologies.
+I'm a passionate Java full-stack developer with expertise in Spring Boot, React, and modern web technologies.
 I love building innovative solutions and exploring the realms of AI and machine learning.
 When I'm not coding, you might find me cracking jokes or exploring new tech trends!

 ## 🔧 Technologies & Tools